-For the current reporting cycle, NPDC data are provided for the calendar year 2012, and for the aggregate 3-year period 2010-2012.
-Data for 2007 to 2011 are available in previous NIRA reports.
+For the current reporting cycle, NPDC data are provided for the calendar year 2012.

 The AIHW is working with jurisdictions on an ongoing basis to improve the capture, quality and timeliness of the data.

 Accessibility:

 The AIHW provides a variety of products that draw upon the NPDC.
 Published products available on the AIHW website include: